eriknyquist/addlad/README.rst

 =========

-In order to facilitate some of the features that programmers are accustomed to (specifically input, output, modifying the instruction pointer, and non-zero values), 4 specific negative array indices (-1 through -4) are reserved for special purposes, and are referred to as "registers":
+In order to facilitate some of the features that programmers are accustomed to (specifically: input, output, modifying the instruction pointer, and non-zero values), 4 specific negative array indices (-1 through -4) are reserved for special purposes, and are referred to as "registers":